Facebook in talks to produce original TV-quality shows: WSJ

 Facebook could not be immediately reached for comment.

-The company is expected to release episodes in a traditional manner, instead of dropping an entire season in one go like Netflix Inc and Amazon.com Inc, WSJ reported.
+The company is expected to release episodes in a traditional manner, instead of dropping an entire season in one go like Netflix Inc (NFLX.O) and Amazon.com Inc (AMZN.O), WSJ reported.

 The company is also willing to share its viewership data with Hollywood, the report said.

-Apple Inc hired co-presidents of Sony Pictures Television, Jamie Erlicht and Zack Van Amburg, earlier this month, to lead its video-programming efforts.
+Apple Inc (AAPL.O) hired co-presidents of Sony Pictures Television, Jamie Erlicht and Zack Van Amburg, earlier this month, to lead its video-programming efforts.

 Apple began its long-awaited move into original television series last week, with a reality show called "Planet of the Apps", an unscripted show about developers trying to interest celebrity mentors with a 60-second pitch on an escalator.

-The company's future programming plans include an adaptation of comedian James Corden's "Carpool Karaoke" segment from his CBS Corp show that will begin airing in August.
+The company's future programming plans include an adaptation of comedian James Corden's "Carpool Karaoke" segment from his CBS Corp (CBS.N) show that will begin airing in August.

 (Reporting by Abinaya Vijayaraghavan in Bengaluru; Editing by Amrutha Gayathri)